RedlabsDE/DIY-RC-CAR/readme.md

 #define USED_TARGET TARGET_TRANSMITTER //<<< set target to be compiled
 ```
-- check connection: if status LED flashes fast on receiver/transmitter there is no connection
+- check connection: if status LED flashes fast on receiver/transmitter there is no connection (motor stops if connection is lost)

 ## Hardware Setup ##

 - Find schematics of transmitter and receiver in `...\RC-Transceiver\hardware\schematic`
 - Find datasheets of used components in `...\RC-Transceiver\hardware\datasheet`

-- `NRF24L01:` Transmitter and Receiver use same NRF pin setup
+- `NRF24L01:` Transmitter and Receiver use same NRF pin setup.
+Find nice introduction here:  https://lastminuteengineers.com/nrf24l01-arduino-wireless-communication/

 | Signal      | Arduino Pin    |
 |---------------|-------|